storiesjs/stories/packages/core/src/components/app/readme.md

-# str-app
+# App

-The str-app is a main Stories Framework's application.
+The App (str-app) is a main Stories Framework's application.

 <!-- Auto Generated Below -->